nuxeo-sandbox/nuxeo-statistics/README.md

 **Step 3 - StatisticTSAggregate - Compite Timeseries aggregations**

-`StatisticTSAggregateComputation` is a scheduled computation that is in charge to aggregate all metrics available in `statistics/history`.
+`StatisticTSAggregateComputation` is a scheduled computation that is in charge of aggregating all metrics available in `statistics/history`.

 At this level, you can configure:

  - periodicity of aggregations
- - retention is managed directy at the nuxeo-stream/Kafka level
+ - retention is managed directly at the nuxeo-stream/Kafka level

 ### Configure StatisticsComputer

-`StatisticsComputer` are directly contributed to the `StatisticsService`
+`StatisticsComputer`s are directly contributed to the `StatisticsService`

     <extension point="computers" target="org.nuxeo.statistics.service">
         <computer name="repository"
             interval="5m"
             class="org.nuxeo.statistics.repository.impl.ESRepositoryStatisticsComputer" />
     </extension>

-If unst the interval will be take from `nuxeo.conf` using the property
+If unset, the interval will be taken from `nuxeo.conf` using the property

     nuxeo.statistics.computer.default.interval=1h